Christian Slater: 1991–1999: Box office success

 In 1991, Slater was cast as Will Scarlett in the Hollywood big budget production of Robin Hood: Prince of Thieves alongside Kevin Costner, Morgan Freeman and Alan Rickman.
 The film was a commercial success, taking US$390 million worldwide, and Slater became one of the major A-list stars of the 1990s.
 With Slater being a big Star Trek fan (in addition to his mother, Mary Jo Slater, serving as the casting director for the film), he accepted a cameo role in Star Trek VI: The Undiscovered Country, shortly after playing Charlie Luciano in the crime drama Mobsters.
-The following year he expanded his film genre and starred in the comedy Kuffs opposite Milla Jovovich.
+The following year, he expanded his film genre and starred in the comedy Kuffs opposite Milla Jovovich.
 In 1993, Slater again stretched his acting skills, playing opposite Marisa Tomei in Untamed Heart and playing Clarence Worley in True Romance, written by Quentin Tarantino, which received many rave reviews.
 In his review of True Romance, Roger Ebert awarded the movie 3 stars out of 4 and said, "the energy and style of the movie are exhilarating.
 Christian Slater has the kind of cocky recklessness the movie needs."
+In the same year, he was the first choice for the role of Eric Draven in the movie The Crow, directed by Alex Proyas.

 He gained the role of the interviewer Daniel Molloy in Interview with the Vampire (1994) after the death of his friend River Phoenix, who was originally cast.
 Slater subsequently donated his earnings from the film to Phoenix's favorite charities.
-He played the character of Lewis in the romance film Bed of Roses in 1996 opposite Mary Stuart Masterson then that of Riley Hale in the big-budget John Woo film Broken Arrow (1996), which also starred John Travolta.
-In 1998 Slater appeared in crime movie Hard Rain alongside Morgan Freeman.
-The same year he also starred in the dark comedy Very Bad Things opposite Cameron Diaz.
+He played the character of Lewis in the romance film Bed of Roses in 1996 opposite Mary Stuart Masterson, then that of Riley Hale in the big-budget John Woo film Broken Arrow (1996), which also starred John Travolta.
+In 1998, Slater appeared in crime movie Hard Rain alongside Morgan Freeman.
+The same year, he also starred in the dark comedy Very Bad Things opposite Cameron Diaz.